collaborative-robotics/collaborative-robotics.github.io/index.md

 layout: default
 ---

-The _collaborative-robotics_ organization was originally created to develop a Common API for research in teleoperated and collaborative robotics, with an initial focus in the domain of medical robotics.
+The _collaborative-robotics_ organization was created to develop a Common API for research in teleoperated and collaborative robotics, with an initial focus in the domain of medical robotics.

 We are developing an abstract definition of this API,